LLNL/Umpire/docs/sphinx/getting_started.rst

   $ make

-For more advanced configuration options, see :doc:`advanced_configuration`.
+For more advanced configuration options, see :ref:`Advanced Configuration`.

 ^^^^^^^^^^^^^^^^^
 Installing Umpire